 In the blink of an eye, Golden Week came and went.
 Holidays always fly by way too quickly!
 I packed as much as I could into my four days off, venturing to new places, eating new food and meeting new people.
 By the end of it, I was left with lots of good memories… and about 500 photographs to sort through and edit!

 Children’s Day, こどもの日, was one of the holidays celebrated during GW.
-Although no one knows exactly when this holiday started (probably about 1000 years ago), it used to be a day to honor boys only (known as Boy’s Day) up until pretty recently.
+Although no one knows exactly when this holiday started (anything up to 1000 years ago), it used to be a day to honour boys only.
 It officially became “Children’s Day” in the late 40’s.

 A little bit about the background of koinobori… the carp, called koi in Japanese, are a symbol of good luck.
-They are a type of fish able to swim upstream by jumping up out of the water!
-These carp have qualities of ‘strength’, ‘courage’ and ‘success’ (apparently).
-So, as a sort of metaphor, they represent the type of men that parents wish their sons will grow into!
+They are a type of fish able to swim upstream by jumping up out of the water.
+These carp are said to have qualities of strength, courage and success.
+So, they represent the type of men that parents wish their sons will grow into.

 ~ Koinobori along the Tama River in Noborito, Kanagawa ~

 This family shows a black carp which represents the father, a red carp for the mother, then one blue carp which represents their son.

 Gogatsu Ningyo (warrior dolls) in a private house in Kawagoe